 Graduate Student Submission Criteria:

-- You must have applied to, be applying to or successfully obtained an unpaid or minimally paid internship or non-academic professional development experience prior to application submission.
+You must have applied to, be applying to, or successfully obtained an unpaid or minimally paid internship or non-academic professional development experience prior to application submission.
+Priority will be given to applications that successfully obtained their opportunity at the time of submission.

-EXAMPLES OF FUNDABLE ACTIVITIES: Activities that have been considered for a Graduate Student CAF award include:
+EXAMPLES OF FUNDABLE ACTIVITIES: Activities that have been considered for a Graduate Student CAF award in past cycles include:

 - Low or unpaid internships